top of page

 In addition to the historic coastal vineyards of Dingač and Postup, other parts of the peninsula have gained recognition in recent decades.
 One of the most notable is the area of Ponikve.
 Ponikve was officially recognised as a protected wine-growing area (PDO) in 2021, further confirming its growing importance within the Pelješac wine landscape.
 While less dramatic in appearance than the slopes of Dingač, its vineyards have proven capable of producing some of the most distinctive expressions of Plavac Mali, known for their impressive structure, complexity and ageing potential.

-A key role in bringing attention to Ponikve has been played by the Miloš family, pioneers of natural and traditional winemaking on Pelješac.
+A key role in bringing attention to Ponikve has been played by the Miloš family, pioneers of organic winemaking on Pelješac.
 Through a philosophy based on minimal intervention, deep understanding of the grape and respect for the vineyard environment, they demonstrate the remarkable potential of Plavac Mali grown in this position.

 A terraced vineyard in Ponikve on the Pelješac Peninsula